 Sadly, Joan replied, “As much as I want to continue communicating with you, my work visa will expire in less than a month.
 I will have to go back to Sweden, so we may not meet again.”

-Marriage And Family
+Union And Family

 NOTE: Please be informed that this is the first part of a two-part blog about how I am married to the wrong person.

 Stay tuned on how we resolved the matter.

 Is it normal to regret having a married life?